jonnonz1/nz-statute-book/acts/public/1980/family-court-act-1980.md

 (1) Subject to subsections (2) and (3), all matters and proceedings commenced under any enactment before the commencement of section 11 and required by virtue of that section to be heard and determined in a Family Court, shall be continued in a Family Court.
 (2) All matters and proceedings commenced in the High Court under the Matrimonial Proceedings Act 1963 or the Guardianship Act 1968 before the commencement of section 11 and required by virtue of that section to be heard and determined in a Family Court, shall, notwithstanding that section, be continued in the High Court.
 (3) Where the hearing of any matter or proceeding referred to in subsection (1) has commenced in a District Court before the commencement of this Act, the matter or proceeding shall be continued in a District Court as if this Act had not been passed.

+## Schedule 1AA — Transitional, savings, and related provisions

+### Part 1 — Provision relating to Victims of Family Violence (Strengthening Legal Protections) Legislation Act 2025

+### 1 Application of section 12B
+(1) This clause applies to section 12B (as inserted by the Victims of Family Violence (Strengthening Legal Protections) Legislation Act 2025).
+(2) That section applies, on and after its commencement (the commencement), to— (a) proceedings commenced on or after the commencement; and (b) proceedings commenced before the commencement and not finally determined (including any rehearing, retrial, or appeal) before the commencement.
+(3) However, in determining whether to make an order under section 12B(2), the Judge must only have regard to a party’s conduct that occurred after the commencement.

 ## Schedule 1 — Enactments amended